-Regular, timely attendance and active participation in discussion are essential parts of the course - worth 20% of your final grade.
+Regular, timely attendance and active participation in discussion are essential parts of the course - worth 16% of your final grade.
 Unexcused absences and regular tardiness will be noted and will affect grades negatively.
 Students who miss three or more classes for any reason may be required to withdraw from the course.
 If you have a good reason to be absent or late, notify me as soon as possible.
 Be sure to write a note (so that I remember!), as well as to speak to me.

 The schedule of assignments appears above and below.
 You will be expected to meet all of these deadlines.
 Exceptions will be made only in extreme and unavoidable circumstances.
-If you expect to submit a paper or exam late, contact me immediately.
+If you expect to submit a paper late, contact me immediately.
 Either see me in my office, or give me a note or an e-mail message explaining your circumstances.
 If religious observances or other serious obligations conflict with the course schedule, let me know as soon as possible, and we can work out an alternate schedule for you.

 Plan to attend class for the whole period, focusing on coursework throughout.
 "Attending for the whole period" means, among other things, that you will not leave class to visit the restroom, get a drink of water, chat with friends, and the like.
 We will take a break about after about an hour and 15 minutes - that is when you may leave class (except in an emergency, of course).
 If you have a good reason for arriving late or leaving early, please notify me in advance.
-As a courtesy to all, please turn off all telephones and electronic devices while in class, and if you bring a notebook computer to class, please do not surf the web while we are in session.
+As a courtesy to all, please turn off all telephones and electronic devices while in class.